Please note that staff cannot offer legal advice.

 For help finding an advocate or shelter, or for more information about domestic violence, visit the Indiana Coalition Against Domestic Violence (ICADV) website or call their 24-hour statewide hotline at 1.800.332.7385.

-For detailed contact information for advocate organizations and shelters throughout the state, see the ICADV Resource Directory.
+For detailed contact information for advocate organizations and shelters throughout the state, see the ICADV website.

 The following organizations are users of Indiana's advocate access to file petitions for protection orders online.